8n8/bigwebthing/README.md

 # Spam

 Each user has a whitelist of people they will accept messages from.
 Messages from anyone else are rejected unless they have a valid one-time code.
-To add a new user to the system, I send them an email or something with a one-time code in it, which they use the first time they message me.
+To start communicating with a new user, I send them a one-time code by an existing channel, such as email, which they use the first time they message me.
 If I get a message from someone not on the whitelist who has a valid one-time code then I add them to my whitelist.